Nymphaea thermarum: Generative characteristics

 The up to 2 cm wide, hermaphroditic, incompletely protogynous, white flowers have 1.5–3 cm long peduncles.
 The four green, lanceolate sepals with a round apex are 1.7–1.8 cm long, and 0.6–0.7 cm wide.
 The 6–8 white petals are 1.5–1.6 cm long, and 4 mm wide.
 The androecium consists of up to 16 stamens with a sterile apical appendage and they gradually decrease in size from the 9–10 mm long outer stamens to the 5–6 mm long inner stamens.
 The filament is up to 5–6 mm long, likewise, the connective is 5–6 mm long, and the anthers are 1.5–4 mm long.
 The gynoecium consists of 7–9 basally fused, 4–5 mm long carpels with a 2mm long, and 1 mm wide stigma forming a stigmatic disk.
 The up to 1.2–1.5 cm wide fruit bears hundreds of bright red to brown, arillate seeds.

 Cytology

 The diploid chromosome count is 2n = 28.
 The genome size is 498.78 Mb.
 The chloroplast genomes of Nymphaea thermarum and Nymphaea heudelotii are identical.

 Taxonomy

 Nymphaea thermarum was published by the German botanist Eberhard Fischer in 1988.
 The type specimen was collected by Fischer in hot springs South of Nyakabuye, Rwanda on the 25th of April 1987.
-Is is placed within the subgenus Nymphaea subg.
+It is placed within the subgenus Nymphaea subg.
 Brachyceras.